 “They were coal black,” Bethel wrote in his report.
 “No pupil.
 No iris.
 Just two staring orbs reflecting the red and white light of the marquee.”

-Stories of the black eyed children all describe them as looking young-anywhere from 8 to 18 years old and always approaching people with a request, whether that be a ride home, a bite to eat or to use the phone.
+Stories of the black eyed children sightings all describe them as looking young-anywhere from 8 to 18 years old, having pale skin, and always approaching people with a request, whether that be a ride home, a bite to eat, or to use the phone.

 Their requests during these alleged sightings of the children with solid black eyes always involve them being ‘let in,’ either to a car or your house.
 It’s something straight out of a horror film.

-Anyone who encounters them reports an overwhelming sense of dread and terror coupled with a compulsion to do what the children are asking, finding their hands drifting toward the front door handle or car lock.
+Anyone who has an alleged encounters them reports an overwhelming sense of dread and terror coupled with a compulsion to do what the children are asking, finding their hands drifting toward the front door handle or car lock.